VolodiaKraplich/davinci-convertor/README.md

 ## Key Features

-- **🧠 Intelligent Analysis:** Uses `ffprobe` to inspect each file's video/audio streams and container
+- **🧠 Intelligent Analysis:** Uses `ffprobe` to inspect each file's video/audio streams and container.
-- **⚡️ Efficient Operations:** Skips compatible files or performs rewrapping when codecs are compatible but container is not
+- **⚡️ Efficient Operations:** Skips compatible files or performs rewrapping when codecs are compatible but the container is not.
-- **🚀 Concurrent Processing:** Utilizes all available CPU cores to process multiple files in parallel, drastically reducing wait times
+- **🚀 Concurrent Processing:** Leverages Rust's fearless concurrency (via `rayon`) to process multiple files in parallel, drastically reducing wait times.
-- **🎬 Professional Codecs:** Transcodes to **DNxHR** or **Apple ProRes** for smooth, professional editing
+- **🎬 Professional Codecs:** Transcodes to **DNxHR** or **Apple ProRes** for smooth, professional editing.
-- **📤 Export Mode:** Converts finished edits to H.264/MP4 with optimal settings for universal compatibility
+- **📤 Export Mode:** Converts finished edits to H.264/MP4 with optimal settings for universal compatibility.
-- **📂 Flexible Workflow:** Supports custom output directories, codec profiles, quality settings, and parallel workers
+- **📂 Flexible Workflow:** Supports custom output directories, codec profiles, quality settings, and parallel workers, powered by the `clap` argument parser.

 ---